Ernest B. Orsatti

 Ernie has represented unions in more than 3,000 labor arbitration proceedings and provides counsel to unions on a daily basis.
 He also negotiates collective bargaining agreements, including national multi-employer/multi-union agreements.
 He has experience in the private and public sectors.

 A graduate of Central Catholic High School, Ernie earned his degree in Political Science from Marquette University and his J.D. from Duquesne University Law School.

 He served on active duty in the United States Army and as a part-time military lawyer in the United States Army Reserves Judge Advocate General’s Corp, ascending to the rank of lieutenant colonel.

 Ernie is an active member of the employment law section of the American Bar Association, where he serves as a chapter editor for the treatise “The Developing Labor Law.”
 He has also been a contributing editor to the treatise “How Arbitration Works” by Elkouri & Elkouri.
 Ernie is a member of the Pennsylvania Bar Association and the Allegheny County Bar Association, where he serves as a member of the Professional Ethics Committee.
 He also served on the legal committee of the Pittsburgh chapter of the American Civil Liberties Union.

 Ernie has lectured about labor law for continuing legal education programs, union officials and law school classes.
-He is rated AV® Preeminent™ by Martindale-Hubbell and is listed among The Best Lawyers in America®.
+He is rated AV® Preeminent™ by Martindale-Hubbell and is listed in The Best Lawyers in America®.
 Ernie was listed in the 2020 Lawdragon 500 Leading Plaintiff Employment Lawyers guide.
 He also has been named one of the best lawyers in Pittsburgh in Pittsburgh Magazine and has been designated a Pennsylvania Super Lawyer.